Reconciling, CM, DCA, REA, SBRM, XBRL, and a Few Other Odds-and-Ends

 Why am I doing this?
 Well, all these things are tied together.
 However, many of these things are being created in silos.
 Much of the terminology is consistent, but there is work to be done to improve the consistency.
 I am going to create a working proof of concept represented using the global open industry standard XBRL that ties all these things together.
 It just makes a lot of sense.

-The ultimate objective is to create the next version of this MINI 2025 Financial Reporting Framework working proof of concept that ties (links) everything together in both directions.
+The ultimate objective is to create the next version of this MINI 2025 Financial Reporting Framework working proof of concept that ties (links) everything together in both directions to demonstrate how things could work.

 Additional Information: